 5. Clean Everything Else

-Don’t forget about small kitchen appliances like your coffee maker and microwave oven.
+While kitchen spring cleaning, don’t forget about small kitchen appliances – like your coffee maker and microwave oven.
 Clean and disinfect your trash cans and recycle bins, too.

 Wash the light fixtures or wipe them with a damp cloth.
 Sweep the floor under and around your appliances, and follow up with a damp mop.
 This will put a finishing touch on your kitchen spring cleaning.